bfxdev/Arduino/VSCode/README.md

 }
 ```

-Note that the single slash separator (`/`) can be used in JSON files even for Windows paths.
-Otherwise, each backslash needs to be escaped with an extra backslash (`\\`).
-Using single slash characters will ease the portability to Linux/MacOS.
+Note that the single slash separator `/` can be used in JSON files even for Windows paths.
+Otherwise, each backslash needs to be escaped with an extra backslash.
+Using single slash characters will ease the portability to Linux/macOS.
 And as always, keep in mind that JSON is very sensitive to commas if you edit the file.

 This implementation is very rough.
 It allows VSCode to find all include files, but has a number of drawbacks, including: